 What We Love: Quick to light, minimal ash, sustainably sourced

 What We Don't Love: Inconsistent quality

-Royal Oak’s all-American, sustainably sourced natural hardwood is made from oak, hickory, and maple, and contains absolutely no additives or chemicals.
-These coals are quick to light—you’ll be ready to get cooking in about 15 minutes.
+Royal Oak’s all-American, sustainably sourced natural hardwood is made from oak, hickory, and maple and contains absolutely no additives or chemicals.
+These coals are quick to light—you’ll be ready to start cooking in about 15 minutes.